 Peppers are the fruit of plants in the genus Capsicum, which includes mild, sweet peppers and hot, spicy peppers.
-The hot peppers are commonly called chili pepper (also spelled chile pepper and chilli pepper), whereas the milder peppers are bell peppers.
-Peppers are a member of the wider Solanaceae family, which is known as the nightshade family.
+The common name of hot peppers is chili pepper (also spelled chile pepper and chilli pepper), whereas the milder peppers are bell peppers.
+Peppers are a member of the wider Solanaceae family, another name being the nightshade family.

 The most popular of the peppers is the bell pepper, which comes in many different colors such as yellow, green, orange, and purple bell peppers and has a mild sweetness.
 Peppers can also be spicy with various levels of heat ranging from none at all to downright fiery, depending upon what sort you’re eating!